Out of Time (album): Memory Side

-"Country Feedback"

 "Country Feedback" was developed in a spontaneous and informal manner during early recording sessions.
 According to Buck, the song originated without a predetermined structure.
 Buck entered the studio with a four-chord progression, which he recorded while Berry played bass.
 Buck then added feedback guitar.
 Stipe contributed lyrics shortly thereafter, initially indicating he had words prepared for the track.
 Buck has stated that the total recording time, excluding mixing, was approximately 35 minutes.
 However, he later clarified that there was a one-day interval between the instrumental recording and Stipe's vocal session.
 In the completed track, Buck plays both acoustic and feedback-heavy electric guitar (credited as "loud guitar"), Berry performs bass and percussion, Mills plays organ, Keane contributes pedal steel guitar, and Pierson provides backing vocals that are largely inaudible in the final mix.

 Stipe's lyrical approach to "Country Feedback" involved a stream-of-consciousness technique that he described as "projectile vomiting".
 Buck recalled that Stipe arrived the following day and delivered the vocal part without written lyrics, using only two small drawings as reference—an Indian head and an arrow.
 The vocal delivery was largely improvised, and the band offered limited input or revision.
 The lyrics convey a sense of emotional turmoil, and Stipe characterized the song as a desperate expression focused on the end of a relationship.
 He referred to it as a love song told from what he described as the "uglier side."
-Buck, reflecting on Stipe’s performance, considered the lyrics to be authentic to Stipe's mindset at the time of recording.
+Buck, reflecting on Stipe's performance, considered the lyrics to be authentic to Stipe's mindset at the time of recording.

-"Me in Honey"

 "Me in Honey" was written as a gender-flipped response to "Eat for Two" by 10,000 Maniacs (pictured in 1987).

 "Me in Honey" originated from a minimal musical idea built around a single chord.
 According to Buck, the foundation of the song was a one-chord riff that Mills played once.
 Buck added a guitar line over it, and Berry contributed a drum pattern.
 The initial idea, which was approximately 30 seconds long, was placed at the end of a cassette containing five other tracks.
 Stipe focused on this brief segment, responding to its beat and key, D flat, with immediate lyrical inspiration.
 When Buck suggested adding a second chord for the chorus, Stipe reportedly agreed.
 The band structured the song by segmenting the riff so that each verse varied in length.
 Stipe then developed the lyrics by writing and revising lines on paper.
 Buck expressed surprise at the lyrical depth Stipe derived from a single-chord idea.
 Thematically, Stipe has described "Me in Honey" as a response to 10,000 Maniacs' "Eat For Two", written by his friend Natalie Merchant.
 He characterized the song as presenting a male perspective on pregnancy, involving conflicting emotions.
 According to Stipe, the narrator simultaneously expresses detachment and emotional involvement.
 Musically, the track features R.E.M.'s standard instrumentation, with the addition of guest vocals by Pierson.